sauravakolia/sauravakolia/README.md

 Here are some ideas to get you started:
 -->

-* 🔭 I’m currently working on ...Deep Learning,Computer Vision
+* 🔭 I’m currently working on Deep Learning,Computer Vision
-* 🌱 I’m currently learning ...Practical use case of OpenCV
+* 🌱 I’m currently learning practical use case of OpenCV
-* 👯 I’m looking to collaborate on ...AI projects
+* 👯 I’m looking to collaborate on AI projects
-* 🤔 I’m looking for help with ...Web Development
+* 🤔 I’m looking for help with Web Development
-* 💬 Ask me about ...Deep Learning,PyTorch
+* 💬 Ask me about Deep Learning,PyTorch
-* 📫 How to reach me: ...[sauravakolia10@gmail.com](sauravakolia10@gmail.com)
+* 📫 How to reach me: [sauravakolia10@gmail.com](sauravakolia10@gmail.com)